 How to take care of your home

 On this page you will find useful tips for taking care of your apartment.
-If these instructions are not helpful, please submit a defect notice.
+If these instructions are not helpful, please submit a defect notification by clicking the link below.
 Keep in mind that the resident is obliged to take good care of the apartment and to avoid all kinds of activity that can damage the apartment.
 If you notice any defects that are the landlord’s responsibility to repair, please let us know right away.

 - The room temperature should be 21–22 °C, but not close to the outer wall.
 If the room temperature is too low or high, submit a defect report.